Biden and Xi expected to meet next month after high-level US-China meetings

 The Wang and Sullivan talks formed part of a three-day visit to Washington, DC, that saw the foreign minister meet Biden as well as top US officials, including Secretary of State Antony Blinken.

-The two sides had much to discuss including the Israel-Hamas war, the Russian invasion of Ukraine and the presidential election in Taiwan early next year.
+The two sides also had much to discuss geopolitically, including the Israel-Hamas war, the Russian invasion of Ukraine and the presidential election in Taiwan early next year.

 China has said it is neutral in the Ukraine war but has been accused of propping up Russia’s economy in the face of heavy Western sanctions.

-In the Middle East, meanwhile, observers hope it could play a more conciliatory role due to its strong ties with Israel and Arab states.
+In the Middle East, meanwhile, observers hope Beijing could play a more conciliatory role due to its strong ties with Israel and Arab states.

 The US is arming both Israel and Ukraine, but it has also historically tried to broker peace deals between Palestine and Israel.